 - A visual inspection of all the wiring and components is also crucial.
 Look for burns, broken wires, and corrosion inside electrical connectors and sensors.

 - If you are uncomfortable attempting this repair, taking the vehicle to a mechanic is a good idea.
-It is never a good idea to attempt repairs with new parts if you are not sure of what is causing the issue.
+It is never a good idea to attempt repairs with new parts if you are unsure what is causing the issue.

-- If your vehicle has the same symptoms as ours and everything visually checks out, it is likely that the throttle position sensor is the bad component.
+- If your vehicle has the same symptoms as ours and everything visually checks out, the throttle position sensor is likely the bad component.
 In our case, that was the issue, and it was replaced, and the throttle relearn procedure was done with a scan tool.

 Diagnostic Trouble Codes